Fertility Surgery for Women

-Laparoscopy is a surgical technique that enables the physician to examine the abdomen and pelvis by inserting a laparoscope (a thin fiberoptic tube with a camera at the end) through a small incision in the navel.
-Laparoscopy is a powerful diagnostic tool, allowing physicians to see problems which often are not detectable by a physical examination or ultrasound.
+Laparoscopy is a surgical technique in which the physician examines the abdomen and pelvis through a small incision in the navel.
+The physician inserts a thin fiberoptic tube with a camera called a laparoscope to see any fertility issues that are not detectable by a physical examination or ultrasound.
 Many conditions—such as tubal blockage, ovarian cysts, pelvic adhesions, uterine fibroids or endometriosis—can be treated by laparoscopy during the same surgery.

-Hysteroscopy is a surgical technique that allows the physician to examine the uterine cavity using a small scope (camera) inserted into the uterus.
-While performing a hysteroscopy, the physician is able to remove fibroids, polyps and repair any scarring that may have resulted from prior uterine surgeries.
-All of these conditions, if left untreated, can lower the chances of both natural conception and conception using fertility treatments.
+Hysteroscopy is a surgical technique that allows the physician to examine the uterine cavity with a small scope inserted into the uterus.
+The physician is then able to remove fibroids, polyps and repair any scarring that may have resulted from prior uterine surgeries.

 Above: Before-and-after images of a uterine polyp

 The Center’s state-of-the-art equipment includes da Vinci surgical robots that allow surgeons to perform complex operations through small incisions—so-called “robotic surgery.”

 CRM partners with the Center for Male Reproductive Medicine & Microsurgery of Weill Cornell Medical College, the first university center in the United States devoted exclusively to male infertility treatment.
 Our urologist colleagues have pioneered sperm-retrieval and microsurgical repair techniques that have allowed thousands of men to become fathers.